 Under 16 year old to pick up a child after school

 As part of our safeguarding procedures, a child can only go home with the usual person who collects the child.
 Nevertheless, we recognise that it may be difficult for working parents to collect their young child.
-Please press this link to be forwarded to a form so that a young person under the age of 16 can collect your child after school.

 Once completed, the office will email an acknowledgment that your request has been received and granted.